 In my state of Florida, for example, there are palm trees everywhere you look, and they’re all just palm trees, right?
 Not so fast!
 Did you know that there are several hundred different species of palm trees in Florida alone and some 3000 species of palm scattered across the globe?

 My favorite is the Bottle Palm, which looks like, you guessed it, a bottle: it has a straight, wide trunk that narrows like a bottle’s neck at the top.
 The smallest palm tree is the Dwarf Palm – rather appropriately named because its smallest version stands just three feet tall.
 There is also a Pygmy Palm, which towers over the Dwarf at six to eight feet tall.

 The tallest palm tree in the world is the 200-foot Wax Palm that inhabits the Andes of central and eastern Colombia.
 (Some of these have been known to grow up to 300 feet tall.)

-Of those species that biologists have been able to classify, there are as many as ten million different types of plants and animals.
+Of those species of living things that biologists have been able to classify, there are as many as ten million different types of plants and animals.